Josh Shapiro: Pennsylvania attorney general

 In 2018, Shapiro offered former Bedford County district attorney William Higgins a plea deal for corruption charges.
 Higgins pleaded guilty to soliciting sexual favors from accused criminals in exchange for lenient sentencing recommendations.
 The plea deal guaranteed no prison time.
 Higgins had initially faced a maximum prison sentence of 62 years.

 Long before Shapiro took office in 2016, the Pennsylvania attorney general's office launched an investigation of allegations of sexual abuse by members of the Catholic Church.
 Shapiro inherited the investigation, and in August 2018 released the results of an extensive grand jury report.
 The report alleged the sexual abuse of more than 1,000 children by over 300 priests.
-It prompted similar investigations into the Catholic Church in other states, such as an inquiry launched by then-Missouri attorney general Josh Hawley.
+It prompted a similar investigation into the Catholic Church by then-Missouri attorney general Josh Hawley.

 In January 2018, Centre County district attorney Bernard Cantorna referred the case of the death of Tim Piazza, a Penn State student who was hazed, to Shapiro, because Cantorna had previously served as a criminal defense attorney for one of the defendants.
-Multiple defendants were given plea bargains.

 In 2019, Shapiro led efforts to ensure that insurance holders of Highmark, a healthcare company, could receive treatment at the University of Pittsburgh Medical Center.
-The settlement allowed 1.9 million insurance recipients to continue using their existing doctors as in-plan providers rather than being forced to switch either medical providers or insurance providers.

 When serving on the Pennsylvania Board of Pardons as attorney general in 2019, Shapiro cast the fewest votes in favor of commutation, denying 24 out of 41 pardons and being one of only two board members to vote against more cases than in favor.